 When you are ready to admit a patient to ED obs, just let your attending/senior resident know, and you can place the observation orders yourself.
-Click on the observation tab on the side column.
-In order for a patient to go to ED obs, you must: 1. place the bed request 2. place ED obs orders 3. write and sign (with attending co-sign) an initial obs note (see images below for guidance)
+Click on the observation tab on the top column.
+In order for a patient to go to ED obs, you must 1.
+Place the bed request 2.
+Place ED obs orders 3.
+Write and sign (with attending co-sign) an initial obs note- may vary by site (see images below for guidance).

 To place the bed request, just select the appropriate box as noted below depending on ED Obs unit vs ED obs stay in the ED.
 Note: at the Brigham, you can do ED obs stay vs. ED obs unit downstairs vs. ED obs tower.
 Ask your attending/colleagues what they think would be the most appropriate location.